Student Profile: Joy Wecker '15

 A close second, and Covenant event would have to be Spring Formal.
 It is such a well done evening complete with swing dancing, a live jazz band, an art museum and a rooftop observatory for stargazing.
 It was a fun night to dress up and spend time with friends!

 What most excites you about your major?

 People.
-If I had to use a single word to describe myself, it would be ‘relational.’
-People are the reason I do everything, and my greatest goal in life is to love others well in light of the way that Christ loved me.
+If I had to use a single word to describe myself, it would be "relational."
+People are the most consistent determining factor for me.
 Community development focuses a lot on what it looks like to be in right relationship with God, and success within other relationships flowing directly from that.
 I am so blessed to be in an environment where I can learn to love people and God well through instruction, example, and experience.

 What is your favorite class, and why?

 Urban American History with Dr. Green.
 I loved learning about the development of cities and the way that Western culture has been shaped by the progress and advancement of urbanization.
 Topics such as race, ethnicity, class, and poverty were discussed on a practical level which gave a lot of guiding context for me as a community development major that was so beneficial in application in many of my other major courses.
 The way that Dr. Green teaches and lectures is extremely engaging and encouraging by way of discussion.
 The structure of the class made the course material exciting.